aristanetworks/avd/docs/getting-started/cv-deploy-porting.md

 ## Requirements

-The `cv_deploy` role is now part of the `arista.avd` Ansible collection.
-This will now remove the requirement of the `arista.cvp` collection.
-It may be removed if you have the `arista.cvp` collection listed in your `requirements.yml` file.
+The `cv_deploy` role is part of the `arista.avd` Ansible collection. `arista.cvp` collection is not required any more for AVD-to-CloudVision integration using `cv_deploy`.
 For a complete look at requirements, please see the [installation guide](../installation/collection-installation.md).

 <div class="grid" markdown>